rh2098ta/Captstone_module23/README.md

 - **Recent form matters**: both driver and team **“so far” podium rates** add predictive signal.
 ![Podium vs Team Momentum](podiumratevsteammomentum.png)

+The chart shows that teams with stronger recent podium performance tend to continue scoring podiums.
+When a team’s “so-far” podium rate is under 5%, the chance of another podium is near zero, but it rises steadily with momentum — surpassing 30% for teams already above a 20% podium rate.
+This upward trend highlights that recent team form is a powerful predictor of future podium finishes.

 - **Baseline ranks contenders reasonably well**: even a simple Logistic Regression gets a useful **top-3 per-race** hit-rate.